eugen8/ubuntu-install-scripts/README.md

 # ubuntu-install-scripts

-Contains bash scripts to install things on Ubuntu localhost
+My own collection of bash scripts to install things on Ubuntu (in localhost)